Terre du Lac, Missouri

 Terre du Lac is an unincorporated community and census-designated place in St. Francois and Washington counties in the U.S. state of Missouri.
 It uses zip code 63628, from neighboring Bonne Terre.
+As of the 2020 census, Terre du Lac had a population of 2,478.

 The recreational community is built around several man-made lakes and a golf course overlooking the Big River valley to the south.